Isaac-Hawks/Docker/README.md

 sudo apt-update && sudo apt-get install docker.io docker-compose -y

 ```
-* If you ever want to wdit the docker-compose.yml file, run `docker-compose down` from inside the jellyfin directory to remove the container and network
-* If you ever want to stop the docker container, run `docker stop jellyfin`; This is for when you don't want docker using up all your resources, and you're not editing any configuration files like
-  the docker-compose.yml

 After you have docker installed, you have to start the container in the jellyfin directory:
 ` sudo docker-compose up -d `
 Note: If this is your first time doing this, docker will need to download the jellyfin image.

+## Container Management
+* If you ever want to edit the docker-compose.yml file, run `docker-compose down` from inside the jellyfin directory to remove the container and network,
+  then run `docker-compose up -d` to rebuild the container and network
+* To temporarily stop the docker container so it doesn't hog all your resources, run `docker stop jellyfin`
+  * To start the container again, run `docker start jellyfin`

 ## Accessing your server
 If you are accessing your server from your host machine, then you will need to navigate to http://127.0.0.1:8096.